ngotrantronghieu/Dictionary/README.md

-# DictionaryPro
+# Dictionary Pro

-DictionaryPro is a desktop dictionary application built with Java and JavaFX.
+Dictionary Pro is a desktop dictionary application built with Java and JavaFX.
 It allows users to look up word definitions, translate text using an external API, and hear the pronunciation of words.

 ## Features